5 Types of Tooth Fractures: The Silent Epidemic, Part II

 Now that we’ve covered that, here are the five types of cracks in teeth, according to the American Association of Endodontists1:

-Cracked tooth: A cracked tooth is an incomplete fracture that initiated from the crown and extends subgingivally and in a mesiodistal direction.
+Cracked tooth: A cracked tooth is an incomplete fracture initiated from the crown and extends subgingivally and in a mesiodistal direction.
 It can go through one or both marginal ridges/proximal surfaces.

 Vertical root fracture: A vertical root fracture is a complete or incomplete fracture from the root at any level and commonly runs buccolingually.

 Finally, a less common and more recently described2 cracked-tooth type is called a “fracture necrosis.”
-It describes a tooth that is non-vital with little to no restoration present and highly suggestive of fracture that extends from the occlusal surface into the pulp and progresses into the root surface.
+It describes a tooth that is non-vital with little to no restoration present and highly suggestive of a fracture that extends from the occlusal surface into the pulp and progresses into the root surface.
 It is a specific type of vertical root fracture.

 Now that you have clarity on the types of cracked teeth, this will lead us to the final part of this series: how to manage and treat the cracked tooth based on how it classified.